alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 By default, no columns are excluded from the comparison, so any of the tuple of grouping variables which are different across the two data frames are shown in the comparison table.
 The `comparison_df` table shows all the rows for which at least one record has changed.
-If nothing has changed across the two tables, the rows are not displayed.
+Conversely, if nothing has changed across the two tables, the rows are not displayed.
 If a new record has been introduced or a record has been removed, those are displayed as well.

-For example, _Akshay, Division A_ has the exact same scores but has two different grades for _Discipline_ across the two years so that row is included.
+For example, _Akshay, Division A_ has had the exact same scores but has two different grades for _Discipline_ across the two years so that row is included.

-However, _Macho, Division B_ has had the exact same scores in both the years, so his data is not shown in the comparison table.
+However, _Macho, Division B_ has had the exact same scores in both the years for all subjects, so his data is not shown in the comparison table.

 ## HTML Output
-While the comparison, table can be quickly summarized in various forms for futher analysis, it is very difficult to  process visually.
+While the comparison table can be quickly summarized in various forms for futher analysis, it is very difficult to  process visually.
 The `html_output` provides a way to represent this is a way that is easier for the numan eye to read.
 NOTE: You need to install the `htmlTable` package for the HTML comparison to work.
 _For the purpose of the readme I am attaching the html as a png because github markdown doesn't retain styles._